SwiftEnProfundidad/essential-feed-case-Auth/README.md

 - [❌] Store events securely and traceably
 - [❌] Apply automatic actions for suspicious patterns
 - [❌] Allow visualization and querying of metrics
+- [❌] Log the expiration event for metrics
+- [❌] Implement structured event logging for token lifecycle:
+  - [❌] `TokenExpired` events for analytics and monitoring
+  - [❌] `RefreshFailed` events for failure pattern detection
+- [❌] Integration with Firebase/Sentry

 > Only items with real automated tests will be marked as completed.
 The rest must be implemented and tested before being marked as done.